 3. Stub Axles

-The stub axle is known as the stud axle as well.
-It only supports a single wheel instead of the whole axle.
-If the car is RWD, the stub axle would be connected to the front and vice versa with a FWD vehicle.
+Stub axles are also known as stud axles.
+They only support a single wheel instead of the whole axle.
+If the car is RWD, the stub axle would be connected to the front, and vice versa with a FWD vehicle.
 This stub axle is needed to provide angular direction while cornering.

-There are several types of stub axles as well.
-The Elliot is one that connects to the front axle with a yoke hinge that uses a cotter and kingpin.
-There’s also a Reverse Elliot that is exactly the same but connects in the opposite order.
+There are several types of stub axles, as well.
+An Elliot is one that connects to the front axle with a yoke hinge that uses a cotter and kingpin.
+There’s also the Reverse Elliot, which is exactly the same, but connects in the opposite order.

-With the Lamoine stub axle, you gain an L-shaped spindle that takes the place of the yoke, but there’s still a kingpin.
-It’s found most often on tractors located on the front axle.
-Of course, there’s also the Reverse Lamoine, but this is found on the front axle of the RWD car.
+With a Lamoine stub axle, you gain an L-shaped spindle that takes the place of the yoke, but there’s still a kingpin.
+It’s found most often on tractors, and is located on the front axle.
+Of course, there’s also the Reverse Lamoine, and this is found on the front axle of the RWD car.

 Signs of a Bad Car Axle

 One of the most obvious signs that something is wrong with an axle is the vibration that’s felt when it is failing.
-You will feel these vibrations while the car is moving, through the steering wheel and also throughout the cabin.
+You will feel these vibrations through the steering wheel and also throughout the cabin while the car is moving.
 Your passengers will also notice it as it gets more severe.

-The car axle doesn’t just help keep the car moving if it is a live axle, but they are responsible for supporting the vehicle’s weight.
+The car axle doesn’t just help keep the car moving if it is a live axle – it is also responsible for supporting the vehicle’s weight.
 Vibrations indicate that there’s something wrong with the axle, but they could also be caused by other problems.
 It could simply be that the tires are worn or the wheels are misaligned.
-That’s why a complete inspection is required before making any repairs.
+That’s why a complete inspection is required before you make any repairs.